-Yesod (A Strong Foundation Bond) with Chesed (Loving-kindness)
+Today on day 36 of counting the Omer up to Shavu’ot we meditate on how Yesod (A Strong Foundation Bond) correlates with Chesed (Loving-kindness)

 Love is the heart of bonding.
 You cannot bond without love.
 Love establishes a reliable base on which bonding can build.
 If you have a problem bonding, examine how much you love the one (or the experience) with which you wish to bond.
 Do I try to bond without first fostering a loving attitude?